-Knitters and crocheters across the UK are paying tribute to Queen Elizabeth II in the sweetest way – with knitted post box toppers.
+Knitters and crocheters across the UK have paid tribute to Queen Elizabeth II in the sweetest way – with knitted post box toppers.
 Featuring knitted queens, corgis and crowns, the royal-themed yarn bombing is an adorable tribute to Her Majesty.

 The Queen passed away on Thursday 8 September at Balmoral, Scotland, aged 96.
-Mourners have been paying their respects at royal residencies, including Windsor, Buckingham Palace, Sandringham and Balmoral, leaving floral tributes and cards.
+Mourners paid their respects at royal residencies, including Windsor, Buckingham Palace, Sandringham and Balmoral, leaving floral tributes and cards.
 There is also a digital book of condolence available on the Royal family website.
 People queued for many hours to see Her Majesty lying-in-state at Westminster Hall ahead of the state funeral on Monday, 19 September.

-And now yarn bombers are creating knitted likenesses of the Queen appearing across the country in tribute to the royal.
+Yarn bombers have also been paying tribute by creating knitted likenesses of the Queen, which have appeared across the country in tribute to the monarch.